Board of Control for Cricket in India: 21st century

-Since 2000, the BCCI has hosted and organised multiple ICC cricket World Cups competitions that is men's 2011 ODI world cup, (Note: Bangladesh and Sri Lanka served as Co-host with India.) the 2023 ODI world cup, the 2016 T20 world cup, the 2006 ICC Champions Trophy and 2021 T20 world cups; (Note: 2021 ICC T20 world cup was scheduled to take place in India but it was moved to UAE due to COVID-19 outbreak in India but hosting rights and commercial benefits remained with India's BCCI.)
+Since 2000, the BCCI has hosted and organized multiple ICC cricket World Cups competitions that is men's 2011 ODI world cup, (Note: Bangladesh and Sri Lanka served as Co-host with India.) the 2023 ODI world cup, the 2016 T20 world cup, the 2006 ICC Champions Trophy and 2021 T20 world cups; (Note: 2021 ICC T20 world cup was scheduled to take place in India but it was moved to UAE due to COVID-19 outbreak in India but hosting rights and commercial benefits remained with India's BCCI.)
 2013, 2016 Women's Cricket world cups.

 In 2007, the BCCI established the Indian Premier League (IPL), an annual, franchise-based, Twenty20 cricket league.
 In 2008, the BCCI sold the ownership rights of eight city-based franchises to corporate groups and Bollywood celebrities in a closed auction for a total of USD723.49 million; it also sold the tournament's global media rights for 10 years to World Sport Group for USD1.03 billion.
 The media deal was re-negotiated the following year to $1.6 billion.
 In 2010, the BCCI expanded the league to 10 teams, selling two new franchises for a total of USD703 million.
 Due to the IPL's commercial success, similarly styled Twenty20 leagues appeared around the world, as did franchise-based leagues in other sports in India.
+A rebel league, Indian Cricket League (ICL) was owned and operated by Essel Group.
+BCCI banned Indian players who played in the ICL, including Hemang Badani, Dinesh Mongia, Rohan Gavaskar and Ambati Rayudu, but later gave amnesty to these players and lifted theirs bans after they ended their ties with the ICL.
+The BCCI blacklisted Essel Group company Zee Entertainment Enterprises due to this league, and expelled it from the BCCI in 2021.
+Zee was prohibited from buying BCCI's media rights.
+In 2006, the BCCI sold the Indian cricket team's media rights to Zee for the 2006-11 period but after Essel Group initiated the ICL, the BCCI terminated this deal.
+Zee fought a long legal battle with the BCCI; on 12 March 2018, a tribunal headed by three judges found BCCI guilty and asked them to pay Zee ₹140 crores for losses.
+The tribunal found blacklisting of Zee by BCCI was illegal and said in judgement; "To us it seems that BCCI was exploiting its dominating position in respect of game of cricket in India" and also added Zee and its affiliated companies to the blacklist and banning them from participating in the BCCI bidding process was illegal.